If a teenaged Tiffany Teo could see her adult counterpart, she would be unrecognizable.

 As a young girl, the Singaporean was heavily involved in choir activities, which she participated in for a decade.

 “I was a nerd when I was a kid,” she confesses.
 “I was not very active.”

-Today, the 27-year-old is the polar opposite.
-With a perfect 5-0 record, the strawweight traded in her songbooks and rehearsal rooms for a pair of eight-ounce gloves and the gym.
-She went from a quiet, unassuming girl to becoming “The Soul Crusher”.
+Today, the 28-year-old is the polar opposite.
+With a perfect 7-0 record, the strawweight traded in her songbooks and rehearsal rooms for a pair of gloves and the gym.
+She went from a quiet, unassuming girl to becoming “No Chill”.

 “I had no plans to compete,” she says.
 “My coaches kept asking.
 They wanted me to go to Thailand.
 I thought it was a crazy idea.
 ‘You want me to go face a girl that has been doing it all her life?’”